-- Your Eagle Advisor (EA) will be available to you as a resource in this project. - Read the Eagle Scout Service Project Workbook, the Eagle Scout Service Project Planning Guide, and Guide to Advancement section 9.0.2.0 completely.
-Make sure you understand what is required of you. - Come up with a potential idea.
-You may use the Workbook or Planning Guide, talk to your EA, the Scoutmaster, Troop Committee, HOAC, Internet, local agencies that serve the needy or provide other services to mention a few for ideas for your project. - Once you have a project idea, review it with the Scoutmaster to be sure your idea meets the basic Project requirements.
-Describe whom it will benefit, materials needed, approximate costs, number of people, etc. This will be a brief description. - Once the idea is approved by the Scoutmaster, you can begin assembling specifics about the project, such as signatures, prices, quantities, diagrams, photos, etc for completion of the Project Proposal.
-See the copy of the Eagle Scout Service Project Planning Guide to help quide you with this. - When your EA thinks your Proposal is ready, you will arrange a time to present your Proposal to the Scoutmaster. - When the Scoutmaster thinks your Proposal is ready, you will arrange a time to present your Proposal to the Troop Committee for approval.
+- Your Eagle Advisor (EA) will be available to you as a resource in this project. - Read the Eagle Scout Leadership Service Project Workbook and the Eagle Scout Leadership Service Project Planning Guide completely.
+Make sure you understand what is required of you. - Come up with a workable idea.
+Use the Workbook or Planning Guide, talk to your EA, the Scoutmaster, Troop Committee, HOAC, Internet, local agencies that serve the needy or provide other services to mention a few for ideas. - Once you have a project, develop a proposal by describing the project you wish to complete to the EA.
+Describe whom it will benefit, materials needed, costs, number of people, etc. This will be a very brief description. - Once approved by the EA and Scoutmaster, you can begin assembling specifics about the project, such as signatures, prices, quantities, diagrams, photos, etc. See the copy of the Eagle Scout Leadership Service Project Planning Guide to help guide you with this. - When your plan is ready, the EA will arrange for you to present your project to the Troop Committee for approval.
 Troop Committee meetings are scheduled for the first Thursday after the first Tuesday of every month.
-Remember, you must be in full "Class A" uniform. - After you complete recommended changes, if any, made by the Committee, present the packet to the Scoutmaster and Committee Chairman for final review and signature. - You will then be able to present your Proposal to a member of the Thunderbird District for review and approval at the next regularly scheduled District Roundtable meeting.
+Remember, you must be in full "Class A" uniform. - After you complete recommended changes, if any, made by the Committee, present the packet to the Scoutmaster and Committee Chairman for final review and signature.

+- You will then be able to present your project to a member of the Thunderbird District for review and approval at the next regularly scheduled District Roundtable meeting.
 Roundtable is scheduled for the first Tuesday of every month.
 Your EA, Scoutmaster, or Committee Chairman can inform you of the time and place.
-You must be in complete "Class A" uniform when you present at District. - Once your Proposal is approved, you must complete the Project Final Plan.
-See the Eagle Scout Service Project Planning Guide to help you with this process.
-The Final Plan must be completed prior to beginning work on the project itself. - If you need to conduct fundraising to purchase materials or supplies for your project, you must complete the Eagle Scout Fundraising Application.
-Remember, your project cannot be a fundraiser. - We highly recommend that you consult with your EA during the completion of the Final Plan. - Upon completion of the project, obtain the signature of the project sponsor and gather the required photos, and complete the Eagle Scout Service Project Report (see Eagle Scout Service Project Workbook).
-Then present your finished Project Workbook to the Scoutmaster for final approval and signature which is required before you may participate in an Eagle Board of Review. - Again, we highly recommend that you consult with your EA during the completion of the Final Plan and before you begin work on your project to minimize the potential of either the project beneficiary or the Scoutmaster not approving your project.
+You must be in complete "Class A" uniform when you present at District. - Upon completion, obtain the signature of the project sponsor and gather the required photos, and complete the follow-up paperwork.
+Then present your finished project to the Scoutmaster for final signature.